SELWAY RIVER (4 Rivers), ID

 01 Selway River

-Permits are not required on the Selway River after July 31st.
+Permits are not required on the Selway River prior to May 15.

 The Selway River flowing for 47 miles through the heart of the Selway-Bitterroot Wilderness was the only river in the U.S. that received instant inclusion to both the Wilderness Preservation System and the Wild and Scenic River System as a "wild river".